 Cutting down forest is a environmental threat, yet, this is still happening at a great rate around the world.
 Why do you think forests are being destroyed?
 Are there any benefit from the destruction of forests

-Deforestation caused by human activity is happening in many parts of the world, with serious results for the environment.
+Deforestation caused by human activity is happening in many parts of the words, with serious results for the environment.
 What do you think can be done to solve this problem?
+Support your opinion with reason and examples from your own knowledge and experience?

 The pie chart illustrates the primary global causes of land degradation, while the table highlights the main factors contributing to this issue by region in the 1990s.
 Overall, over-grazing was the leading cause of agricultural land degradation globally, with Europe being the most affected region.
 Looking more closely at the pie chart, over-grazing is clearly the main factor behind global land degradation, accounting for 35%.
 Deforestation follows at 30%, and over-cultivation contributes 28%.
 A small percentage is attributed to other causes.
 The table shows that Europe experienced the highest level of land degradation, with 23% of its land affected, primarily due to deforestation, which accounted for 9.8%.
 Oceania followed the global trend, with over-grazing as the leading cause of land degradation.
 Lastly, North America had the lowest percentage of land degradation, with only 5% of its land affected.